Resisting AI and the Politics of Refusal

 McQuillan's alternatives include workers' councils, people's councils, mutual aid, commons, feminist care, decolonial knowledge, and forms of "decomputing" that constrain the reach of automation.
 These proposals will frustrate readers looking for a procurement checklist.
 They are not vendor-neutral best practices.
 They are a demand that affected people gain power over whether a system is built, bought, deployed, repaired, or shut down.

 That demand belongs in AI governance because otherwise governance becomes a paperwork layer around inevitability.
 If the only choices are "deploy now" or "deploy after compliance review," the public has already lost the most important decision.
-A real governance regime must preserve the word no.
+A real governance regime must preserve the word no, but it should also preserve the record of why no was the right answer.

 Where the Book Needs Friction